Zippy-boy/wire-pod/Installation.md

 1. Make sure no other wire-pod instances are running on the network.
 2. Make sure no other devices on the network are called `escapepod`.
 3. Head to [the latest WirePod releases page](https://github.com/kercre123/WirePod/releases/latest) (different from wire-pod).
-4. Download "WirePodInstaller-v1.0.0.exe" (1.0.0 may be different) from that releases page and run it.
+4. Download "WirePodInstaller-v#.#.#.exe" (#.#.# corresponds to the latest release version) from that releases page and run it.
 It may take a little while at first launch.
 Do not download the .zip file - that will be gotten by the installer automatically.
 5. Windows SmartScreen may come up.
 Click `More Info` then select `Run Anyway`.
 6. Follow the instructions.
 7. Open wire-pod if it isn't open already.
 On the message pop-up, click "Open browser" and finish setting wire-pod up.